-On August 16, 2021, the company was prosecuted for fault, breach of contract, infringement of copyright of others for profit and capital in the amount of 1.80 million baht because a company that bought products from the company republished about the filming video.
-The plaintiff from participating in discussions and gestures in the aforementioned companies to sell and advertise the products of the company and other distributors in the normal course of business.
-Without permission and without paying compensation to the plaintiff.
+On August 16, 2021, the Company was sued against for a breach of contract and infringement of copyright of others for profit in the amount of Baht 1.80 million.
+Those prosecution was resulted from a company, who bought the products of the Company for sale, had republished the video filmed by the plaintiff in a talk show for the purpose to advertise and distribute the products of the Company and other distributor in the normal course of business, without permission and any commission for the plaintiff.

-The Central Intellectual Property and International Trade Court ordered the defendant to pay the amount of 200,000 baht plus interest at the rate of 5% per annum of the principal from the date of filing.
+The Central Intellectual Property and International Trade Court ordered the defendant to pay of Baht 0.20 million with interest.